Bluevine Business Bank Review: Checking Built For Small Business

 - Almost no fees — No monthly fee, no ATM fee, no NSF fee, no transfer fee.
 Just a low fee for wires (outgoing only — incoming are free) and a separate fee for GreenDot store deposits.

-- Interest-bearing — A rarity in business checking accounts, Bluevine pays 2.0% interest, provided you meet at least one of two low-barrier eligibility requirements.
-Applies to balances up to $100,000.
+- Interest-bearing — A rarity in business checking accounts, Bluevine pays 2.0% interest as soon as you deposit your first dollar - on balances up to $250,000.

 - Variety of payment methods — Whether you want to send money by account transfer or pay bills or vendors via wire, ACH, debit card, or good old-fashioned check, you can.